 PC Mark Tests

-“No security software” is tested on a baseline system with Windows Defender disabled, which scores 100 points in the PC Mark 8 Work benchmark.
+“No security software” is tested on a baseline5 system without any security software installed, which scores 100 points in the PC Mark 8 Home benchmark.

 |AVC Score||PC Mark Score||Impact Score|

 |2.||McAfee, Seqrite, Symantec||85||99.3||5.7|

 Award levels reached in this Performance Test

 The following award levels are for the results reached in this performance test report.
 Please note that the performance test only tells you how much impact a security product may have on a system compared to other security products; it does not say anything about the effectiveness of the protection a product provides, so please have also a look at the results of recent Real-World Protection and File Detection tests on our website.

 The on-access/real-time scanner component of anti-virus software runs as a background process to check all files that are accessed, in order to protect the system continuously against malware threats.
 For example, on-access scanners scan files as soon as they are accessed, while (e.g.) behaviourblockers add a different layer of protection and monitor what the file does when it is already executed/running.
 The services and processes that run in the background to do these tasks also require and use system resources.
 Suite products usually have a higher impact on system performance than antivirus-only products, as more services/features are included and running in the background.

 Security products need to be active deep in the system in order to protect it, e.g. to scan processes and so on that are already active during the system start-up, to identify rootkits and other malware.
 Those procedures add some extra time and thus a delay in system boot/start up.

 If a product takes up too many system resources, users get annoyed and may either disable or uninstall some essential protective features (and thus considerably compromise the security of their system) or may switch to security software that is less resource-hungry.
 Therefore, it is important not only that anti-virus software provide high detection rates and good protection against malware, but also that it does not degrade system performance or trouble users.